brucemuller/HierarchicalLosses/README.md

 * Class hierarchies are defined with a simple tab delimited text file (figure below, left).

-* We pre-compute lists of leaf nodes (figure below, right) for each depth corresponding to the summations required for computing internal node probabilities (see paper for more implementation details).
+* We pre-compute lists of leaf nodes (figure below, right) for each depth corresponding to the summations required for computing internal node probabilities (see below and paper for more implementation details).

 ![treelists](imgs/treelists.png)